Ast3risk-ops/Gaming-on-Linux/nvida.md

-# Nvida on Arch LInux
+# Nvida Drivers For Linux
- Nvida on Arch Linux
+Nvida Drivers For Linux

 # Installtion